defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

     list: false
 ---

-THIS IS A DRAFT plz do not share the link publicly

-THIS IS A DRAFT plz do not share the link publicly

-THIS IS A DRAFT plz do not share the link publicly
+THIS IS A DRAFT PLZ DO NOT SHARE THE LINK PUBLICLY

 In this post, I'm going to sketch changes to the Zcash protocol that would allow light wallets to be both *much faster* and *more private* than they currently